global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 ]
 ```

-When the organization runs the node themselves, list the sponsor in the second part after the hyphen (-).
+When the organization runs the node themselves, list the sponsor in the second part after the dash (/).

 The key needs to be sorted.
 You can perform a sort with a one-line script: